oasp/generator-oasp/README.md

 grunt serve:dist
 ```

 The above Grunt's task creates the `myapp/dist` directory and put there HTML documents, CSS files (compiled from Less files) and JavaScript files (merged, minimized and obfuscated).

+#### More info

+For more details, please refer to the [wiki](https://github.com/oasp/oasp4js-app-template/wiki).